 Where do we run into problems most often with contract compliance and how do we mitigate these problems?

-Whether you are the Project Owner, the Consultants, or the Contractors, first you need to understand what you have agreed to in the contracts and why the clause exists in the first place.
-NOT opening, reading and understanding the contract requirements until it's too late is exactly what gets us into trouble time and time again on construction projects.
+Whether you are the Project Owner, the Consultants, or the Contractors, first you need to understand what you have agreed to in the CCDC and related contracts, and why the clause exists in the first place.
+NOT opening, reading, and understanding the contract requirements until it's too late is exactly what gets us into trouble time and time again on construction projects.
 Waiting until there is conflict and only then referring to the contract to see how, or if, we can get out of the problem is like playing Russian roulette.

-In this session, you will learn from a team of industry partners’ perspectives:
+In this session, from a team of industry partners’ perspectives, you will:

-- What clauses and concepts in the different project delivery methods consistently create challenges and conflict,
+- Learn which CCDC and related clauses and concepts in the different project delivery methods consistently create challenges and conflict

-- What these clauses mean and why they exist,
+- Discover what these clauses mean and why they exist

 Who should attend:

 This workshop was designed by an inter-disciplinary ICI team with the intention of fostering dialogue and understanding between stakeholders across the ICI sector.
 We recommend this workshop for:

 - Business Development Managers